Create barcodes using fonts in a Mac App with a Barcode XCFramework

 8. Next, we will generate the barcode in our app using SwiftUI.
 Click on “ContentView.swift” in Xcode Project Navigator, add the following code into the file.

 The import statement imports the library from our barcode XCFramework.
 The init function initializes a Code 128 barcode Struct and then uses it to generate an output string - when applied with a barcode font - gives you a Code 128 barcode.
-The VStack part of the code displays the barcode and the human readable text commonly found at the bottom of a barcode.
+The VStack part of the code displays the barcode and the human-readable text commonly found at the bottom of a barcode.

 You may have noticed the font name CCode128_S3 is not the same as the file name.
-The font and file name for this barcode font are shown below for you to get a general idea of how to derive the font name from the file name.
+The font and file name for this barcode font is shown below for you to get a general idea of how to derive the font name from the file name.

 9. We are now ready to run our application and see our barcode.
 Click on the menu, Product -> Run and you should see the Mac app with the barcode as shown below.